Fitness Archetypes

 Training Focus:

-- Maintain power-endurance balance
+- Maintain strength-endurance balance

 - Develop elite capabilities in both domains